filipekojak88/myprojectPDA/README.md

 ![Measurements](images/measurement.png)
 *Penguins measurements: bill length, bill depth, flipper length* [[10]](#10)

-The Jupyter notebook [penguins.ipynb](penguins.ipynb) displays the data analysis completed using the Palmer Penguins dataset.
+The Jupyter notebook [penguins.ipynb](penguins.ipynb) displays data analysis completed using the Palmer Penguins dataset.
 The [penguin csv file](https://raw.githubusercontent.com/mwaskom/seaborn-data/master/penguins.csv) used for this analysis was from the [Seaborn](https://github.com/mwaskom/seaborn)'s repository as recommended on the Assessment Instructions for the module of Principles of Data Analytics [[11]](#11) [[12]](#12) [[13]](#13).

 ## Use of this project